 If you have any questions, please feel free to contact one of our offices located in Marlton and Delran, NJ.
 We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Blisters on the Feet

-Getting the right shoe size is an important part of proper foot health.
-Seek the assistance of Dr. Harris L. Klear from Burlington County Podiatry Associates.
-Our doctor will provide the care you need to keep you pain-free and on your feet.
+Diabetic foot care is important in preventing foot ailments such as ulcers.
+If you are suffering from diabetes or have any other concerns about your feet, contact Dr. Harris L. Klear from Burlington County Podiatry Associates.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

-If you have any questions, please feel free to contact one of one of our offices located in Marlton and Delran, NJ.
-We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Getting the Right Shoe Size: To Keep Your Feet Happy
+If you have any questions please feel free to contact one of our offices located in Marlton and Delran, NJ.
+We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Diabetic Foot Care